 |Day 21||Return to Cancún, Quintana Roo.
 Flight back home.|

 Especially as Mexico is such a big country there’s so much to see.
 Many destinations that are worth visiting and often the best and most of all cheapest way is by bus.
-What we had to recall quite often while travelling for six weeks through Mexico.
+What we had to recall quite often while traveling for six weeks through Mexico.
 It is better to skip a stop and potentially miss out on something than to stress yourself.
-For example we have been so impressed by Puerto Escondido that we spent more than a week.
-The tradeoff was to skip Palenque, which hurts at the same time but at some point you need to decide.
-We’ve never regret it and would do the same again.
-So before leaving to Mexico think about stops you definitely want to see and determine whether the stops and kilometres are realistic and most of all not stressful to reach.
-The goal of travelling is being happy, have time to explore and be on the road – always at your own pace.
+For example, we have been so impressed by Puerto Escondido that we spent more than a week.
+The tradeoff was to skip Palenque, which hurts at the same time but at some point, you need to decide.
+We’ve never regretted it and would do the same again.
+So before leaving to Mexico think about stops you definitely want to see and determine whether the stops and kilometers are realistic and most of all not stressful to reach.
+The goal of traveling is being happy, have time to explore and be on the road – always at your own pace.